I love to interview people from different industries and write pages to help readers.

-There are many jobs in the BPO sector such as those that require you to attend calls, or to make calls, for customer support, for making sales, or also for customer retention or for collection of dues.
-And then there are jobs which are are commonly known as back office jobs, team leader position, and other higher level jobs.
+There are many jobs in the BPO sector such as those that require you to attend calls, make calls, for customer support, sales, or also for customer retention, or collection of dues.
+Some jobs are commonly known as back office jobs, team leader positions, and other higher management level jobs.

-This hub will give you a brief description of the main types of jobs that are available in the BPO industry.
+This article will give you a brief description of the main types of jobs that are available in the BPO industry.
 So let's get the ball rolling.

 Voice processes can be either inbound or outbound.
-In inbound processes you'll be handling calls that customer or prospects make.
-For example, a telecom company outsources its customer support, so in this you'll be handling calls of their customers on the telecom company's behalf.
-One other example would be that a prospect customer is calling to get more information about a product or service.
+In inbound processes, you'll be handling calls that customers or prospects make.
+For example, a telecom company outsources its customer support, so in this, you'll be handling calls from their customers on the telecom company's behalf.
+One other example would be that a prospective customer is calling to get more information about a product or service.

-In outbound processes, calls are to made in order to generate sales or may be to collect dues.
-For example, a satellite TV company outsources the Telesales department, so in this you would have to make calls to prospect customers in order to generate sales.
-This type of positions offer good salary with additional incentives for making sales.
+In outbound processes, calls are to be made to generate sales or to collect dues.
+For example, a satellite TV company outsources the Telesales department, so in this, you would have to make calls to prospective customers to generate sales.
+These types of positions offer good salaries with additional incentives for making sales.

 Almost all international BPO jobs for voice process will have night shifts.
-For instance, if you join a BPO which has a UK process.
-And the customer support center starts at 8 A.M and ends at 8 P.M UK local time then it would be nearly 1 P.M in India and approximately 3.30 P.M Philippines.
-So if you are worker in India then your shift would start from 1 P.M local and accordingly if you are a worker in Philippines then your day would start at 3.30 P.M.
+For instance, if you join a BPO that has a UK process.
+Suppose the customer support center starts at 8 A.M and ends at 8 PM UK local time then it would be nearly 1 P.M in India and approximately 3.30 PM in the Philippines.
+So if you are a worker in India then your shift would start from 1 PM local and accordingly, if you are a worker in the Philippines then your day would start at 3.30 PM.

 There is always a monitoring process wherein your calls will be monitored for determining your productivity.

 Businesses outsource not only contact centers but also data processing work and administrative operations.
-So there comes the need of professionals that will do official work that may include creating reports, preparing spreadsheets of daily sales, data entry in a particular software etc.
+So there comes the need for professionals who will do official work that may include creating reports, preparing spreadsheets of daily sales, data entry in a particular software, etc.

-Without going in much detail let me put it this way.
-Work that can be done on a computer system and does not require actual visits or direct coordination with clients.
+Without going into much detail let me put it this way.
+Work that can be done on a computer system and does not require actual visits or direct face-to-face coordination with clients.
 Though it may require inter-department coordination and collaboration.

-For back office processes recruiters generally require you to have good computer skills, communication skills, written skills (If you can write an email without grammar and spelling mistakes that would be fine) etc. Good computer skills here means you should be thorough with the office applications such as MS Word, and MS Excel.
+For back office processes, recruiters generally require you to have good computer skills, communication skills, written skills (If you can write an email without grammar and spelling mistakes that would be fine), etc. Good computer skills here mean you should be thorough with the office applications such as MS Word, and MS Excel.
 Whereas good communication is nothing but getting your thought across clearly and simply.

-Back office job requires you do the job fast and with minimal or no mistakes.
-For that a minimum 25 Words Per Minute typing is considered good.
+A back office job requires you to do the job fast and with minimal or no errors.
+For that, a minimum of 25 words per minute (typing) is considered good.

-Semi-voice processes are more or like the voice processes.
-But with a slight difference.
-The difference is that in addition to handling calls, they might also have to send emails, or to give chat support, to fax etc.
+Semi-voice processes are like voice processes. but with a slight difference.
+The difference is that in addition to handling calls, they might also have to send emails or do live chat support, etc.

-The requirements for these positions are same of the voice processes.
+The requirements for these positions are the same as the voice processes.

 There are also many other jobs such as voice accent trainers, quality managers, and other management positions.

-With India leading the position with nearly 70–75% of the total market share of the total BPO industry.
-Also countries such as Philippines, Malaysia, and China are fast catching up.
-Probably India will remain the market leader in the times to come because the IT sector of India is strong and there are a large number of English speakers.
+India leads the position with nearly 70–75% of the total market share of the total BPO industry.
+Countries such as the Philippines, Malaysia, and China are fast catching up.
+Probably, India will remain the market leader.
+There are two reasons for it.
+Viz, the IT sector of India is strong and there are a large number of English speakers.

-There is no argument that the BPO jobs pay well.
-Any graduate or even undergraduate having good communication skills can get job that pay 12,000 to 15,000 INR per month in India.
-And with experience the salary only increases and so does your position.
-You could move up the higher positions of Team Leader, or even a Trainer.
+There is no argument that BPO jobs pay well.
+Any graduate or even undergraduate having good communication skills can get a job that pays 12,000 to 15,000 INR per month in India.
+And with experience, the salary only increases and so does your position.
+You could move up to the higher positions of Team Leader, or even a Trainer.

-Below are the approximate annual salary that you will get in various countries.
-All the below data is courtesy Payscale.com
+Below is the approximate annual salary that you will get in various countries.
+All the below data is courtesy of Payscale.com.

 The calculation is done considering fresher with no experience for Customer Support Representative and Back Office Jobs.
 Whereas for the team leader position experience of 3 years is considered for calculation.

 All the figures below are on a per annum basis.
-Also the data below is only an approximation and salaries may differ on company size, your skills among other factors.
+The data below is only an approximation and salaries may differ on company size, and your skills (among other factors).

 BPO Jobs Salary in India, Philippines, Malaysia, and China